 Pneumonia

 Pneumonia is defined as the infectious infiltration of the lung parenchyma.
-Several different classification schemes have been proposed.
-Some are based on the anatomical distribution of infectious infiltrates on radiographs, others on the symptomotology or the distribution of risk factors in those being diagnosed with the disease.
-They all attempt to use readily available information to assist in the selection of treatment and predict prognosis.
-A perfect classification scheme would use data on the antimicrobial susceptibility of the causative pathogen to make these predictions.
-Unfortunately, information on the causative pathogen is rarely available when treatment decisions are being made.
-The most common classification scheme for pneumonia approximates this information by dividing pneumonia based upon the situation in which it was diagnosed.
-Any pneumonia diagnosed in people with limited contact with the healthcare system in the weeks prior to diagnosis is classified as community acquired pneumonia, and this is the most common type of pneumonia.
-The remaining pneumonia cases are classified as Healthcare associated pneumonia, which is also referred to as hospital acquired pneumonia.
+Several different classification schemes have been proposed to further distinguish the disease.
+Some are based on the anatomical distribution of infectious infiltrates on radiographs, others on the symptomatology, while further schemes are based on the distribution of risk factors in those diagnosed with the disease.
+Each attempts to utilize readily available information to assist in selecting treatment options and in predicting prognosis.
+While the ideal classification scheme for pneumonia would use data on the antimicrobial susceptibility of the causative pathogen, this information is rarely available when treatment decisions are being made.
+Most commonly, pneumonia is classified by assigning cases based upon the circumstances under which it was diagnosed.
+Apneumonia is classified as community-acquired pneumonia if it is detected in people that have had limited contact with the healthcare system in the weeks prior to diagnosis.
+This is the most common type of pneumonia.
+Remaining pneumonia cases are classified as healthcare-associated pneumonia, also referred to as hospital-acquired pneumonia.
 This simple classification scheme is a remarkably good predictor of antimicrobial resistance in the causative pathogen, and informs the choice of antimicrobial agents.

-The mechanism by which pathogens gain access to the lung and are able to replicate there to cause infection is best understood by reviewing the pulmonary anatomy.
+The mechanism by which pathogens gain access to the lung and replicate there causing infection, is best understood by reviewing pulmonary anatomy.
 The pulmonary system has an inverted tree configuration.
-The trachea acts as the trunk and subdivides into the main-stem bronchi, which lead to the right and left lung respectively.
-The respiratory tree further subdivides into lobar and segmental bronchi, each of which supplies an independent anatomical segment of the lung that is separated by connective tissue.
+The trachea acts as the trunk and subdivides into the main-stem bronchi which lead to the right and left lung, respectively.
+The respiratory tree further subdivides into lobar and segmental bronchi, each of which supplies an independent anatomical segment of the lung, separated by connective tissue.
 Each compartment is known as a bronchopulmonary segment, and can be individually infected.
-Within each bronchopulmonary segment the branches divide 18-20 more times, and the diameter decreases with every division.
-The final 16-22 divisions compromise the respiratory bronchioles which lead to the alveoli.
+Within each bronchopulmonary segment, these branches divide 18-20 more times, their diameter decreasing with every division.
+The final 16-22 divisions comprise the respiratory bronchioles which lead to the alveoli.

-To infect the lung the pathogen must first get there.
-Though this may at first seem like an easy task, given that gravity would seem to aid the aspiration of upper respiratory secretions, it is in fact not.
-As anyone who has had “food go down the wrong way” knows, the respiratory tree does not readily tolerate backwards flow into the lungs.
-Irritation of the bronchi results in a cough, which is a powerful coordinated neuromuscular response which propels any aspirated material up the respiratory tree.
-A more insidious creep of pathogenic spread is dealt with by producing a constant flow of mucus, which flows from the the terminal bronchioles to the upper respiratory tract.
-The epithelial lining is covered with cilia, which are tiny hair-like structures that constantly sweep the mucus upwards.
-If the pathogen were to overcome this and arrive further done the respiratory tree, it would be met with a heavy concentration of defensive immune tissue.
-The amount of protective tissue increases with every division of the respiratory tree.
+To infect the lung, a pathogen must first arrive there.
+While this may seem like an easy task as gravity aids the aspiration of upper respiratory secretions, it is, in fact, not a simple matter.
+As anyone who has experienced “food going down the wrong way” knows, the respiratory tree does not readily tolerate backward (or inverted flow?) flow into the lungs.
+Irritation of the bronchi results in a cough, a powerful, coordinated neuromuscular response which propels any aspirated material up the respiratory tree.
+Though pathogens spread into the lungs in a more insidious manner, they are met by a constant flow of mucus flowing from the terminal bronchioles to the upper respiratory tract.
+The epithelial lining is covered with cilia, tiny hair-like structures that relentlessly sweep the mucus upwards.
+Even whenpathogens overcome this obstacle and progress down the respiratory tree, they are met with a heavy concentration of defensive immune tissue, and the amount of protective tissue increases with every division of the tree.